 - Blake and Mortimer: A young Henry Blake unknowingly participates in the removal of his childhood hero Colonel Lawrence (better known as Lawrence Of Arabia) after he's seen talking with known fascists.
 It's made to look like an accidental crash under the guidance of the senior MI-6 agent Lawless who decided Murder Is the Best Solution for dealing with traitors (and with considerable relish, because he'd always resented Lawrence).
 It turns out Lawrence was infiltrating them on orders from MI-6.
 Oops.

-- Subverted in Hard Boiled, where Inspector Yuen tries to kill a high profile mob hitman, Alan, but runs out of bullets, and only later learns from his superiors that Alan is actually an undercover cop himself.
+- Hard Boiled, Inspector Yuen tries to kill a high profile mob hitman, Alan, but runs out of bullets, and only later learns from his superiors that Alan is actually an undercover cop himself.

 - In the climax of Harry Potter and the Deathly Hallows, Professor Mc Gonagall and the rest of the teachers are done putting up with Snape and join forces to drive him out of the castle.
 It's shortly after he dies does Harry learn he had been Dumbledore's inside man even Snape's supposed murder of him had been arranged between the two, and that he had actually used his position as Hogwarts' headmaster to protect everyone from the Death Eaters.
 As such, by driving him out, there is no one to shield them from Voldemort, who decides to launch an all-out war against the castle.